WATCH NOW: High school basketball: Second half surge puts G-E-T girls past Arcadia

 Unable to play video

-GALESVILLE — The Galesville-Ettrick-Trempealeau girls basketball team is starting to find its footing.
+GALESVILLE — The Galesville-Ettrick-Trempealeau High School girls basketball team is starting to find its footing.

 After playing to a 4-8 record in the first 12 games of the season, the Red Hawks have won three games in a row after defeating Coulee Conference foe Arcadia 44-35 on Tuesday night.